Please note: Due to health and safety concerns in relation to Covid-19, Anatomical Models will be unavailable for checkout at this time.

 Professors have the option of placing materials on reserve for students enrolled in their classes to access.
-These items are available for checkout at the John C. Hitt Library at the Circulation desk or the LibTech desk, at the Curriculum Materials Center (CMC), or at the Rosen Library.
+These items are available for checkout at the John C. Hitt Library at the Circulation desk or the LibTech desk, at the Curriculum Materials Center (CMC), the Downtown Library, or at the Rosen Library.
 UCF Connect Libraries may have different policies regarding course reserves.

 A Driver’s License or UCF ID must be presented in order to check out reserve materials.
 In addition, please have the course number/ prefix and instructor’s name with you to request reserve materials.

 Please note that Reserve item will have a designated time restriction.
 Reserve materials must be returned on time or will accrue a charge of $1.00 per hour.

 Who can use the content: Current UCF students and employees can access the online collection on campus and off via OpenAthens by logging in with their UCF NID.
 Guests can use most licensed electronic resources by coming onsite and using a computer in a UCF library building.
 With the exception of retired faculty, former UCF employees, former students, and Alumni do not have off-campus access privileges.